 Why be a Dave's Scholar?

 In addition to financial support for books and tuition, MLF offers invaluable mentorship to help students navigate community college and beyond.
 All Dave's Scholars are required to attend monthly brunches and regular check-ins with Cerro Coso and MLF staff to help students access all resources available to them in achieving their higher educational goals.
-Monthly brunches often feature a guest speaker from the community to connect with students about transfer information and application process for 4-year universities, financial planning, and mental health resources among other topics relevant to young adults navigating college life.
-Furthermore, MLF scholarship recipients in good standing are encouraged to apply for the Mammoth Lakes Rotary Scholarship and Mammoth Lakes Foundation Transfer Scholarship, which provide financial assistance for students pursuing a 4-year degree after graduating from Cerro Coso.
+Monthly brunches often feature a guest speaker from the community to connect with students about transfer information and application process for 4-year universities, career planning, financial planning, and mental health resources among other topics relevant to young adults navigating college life.
+Furthermore, MLF scholarship recipients in good standing are encouraged to apply for the Mammoth Lakes Rotary Scholarship and Mammoth Lakes Foundation Transfer Scholarships, which provide financial assistance for students pursuing a 4-year degree after graduating from Cerro Coso.

 Interested in learning more about MLF Scholarships?

 Email Scholarship Coordinator Elizabeth Root below to receive the latest info on MLF scholarship programs.